lorisAmbrozzo/KQL-Queries/README.md

-# KQL-Queries for Microsoft 365 Defender and Microsoft Sentinel
+# KQL-Queries for Microsoft 365 XDR and Microsoft Sentinel